nickcox/cd-extras/readme.md

 [C:/projects/powershell]> cd .\src\modules\
 ```

-## Extending expansion to other commands
+## Extending completion to other commands

 You can extend the list of commands that participate in enhanced completion for either
 *directories* or *files*, or for both *files and directories*, using the `DirCompletions`